gigasquid/gigasquid.github.io/source/books/index.markdown

 Clojure at the end.

 ## Code Shifter
 I'm busy working on writing a middle grade, fantasy/sci-fi novel featuring a coding heroine as well as real programming concepts and Clojure code.

-For the last twelve years, Eliza Blackthorn has led an ordinary life with her family.
-Growing up in this town is especially easy since the government’s AI takes care of everything.
-The price for all this convenience is freedom, especially the freedom to code.
-All technical knowledge is strictly controlled by the citadel.
+For the last twelve years, Eliza has led an ordinary life with her family.
+Growing up in this town is especially easy since the government’s artificial intelligence takes care of everything.
+Unfortunately, the price for all this convenience is freedom, especially the freedom to code.
+All technical knowledge is strictly controlled by the government.

-When Eliza's older brother is drafted to the citadel work as an informatic slave,  a strange power awakes in her that allows her to visualize and “push” code with her mind.
-The only problem is that she trips the hacking alarms in process.
-Now, she’s on the run from both the AI and its terrifying hexdog robots.
-Can she make it to the Underground Programmer’s Academy and learn enough to rescue her brother from the citadel before his brain is scrambled for good?
+When her older brother is drafted into lifetime service against his wishes, she discovers she has a strange power to visualize and _push_ code with her mind.
+The only problem is that she triggers the hacking alarms in the process.
+Now, she’s on the run from both the AI and its terrifying robots.
+She needs to find the Underground Programmer’s Academy and learn enough to rescue her brother before it’s too late.